timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

     EMIT CHANGES;

 1. **Create Player Speed Stream.**  Get ready for some ksqlDB magic.
 We are going to calculate the speed of players.
 As you may remember, the way to do that is to divide the distance traveled by amount of time passed.
 This essentially requires us to be able to take records two at a time in order to calculate both the change in distance and change in time.
-However, that's not how streams work and the closest approach to use would be window hopping (which unfortunately does not work with graph coordinates).
-The following queries you are about to see is a stroke of genius.
+The following queries you are about to see is a stroke of genius as they do just that.
 The first stream duplicates the `player_stream` with one exception: it reduces the recordId by 100.
-In the next CREATE STREAM statement, we will use this edited recordId to join with a player's previous record combining the current and previous positions into a single record.
+We will use this edited recordId to join with a player's previous record combining the current and previous positions into a single record.
     ```
-    CREATE STREAM PLAYER_STREAM_PREVIOUS_LOCATION WITH (
+    CREATE STREAM PLAYER_STREAM_current_location WITH (
-            KAFKA_TOPIC = 'player_stream_previous_location'
+            KAFKA_TOPIC = 'player_stream_current_location'
-        ) AS
+        )AS
     SELECT recordId - 100 as recordId,
     gameId,
     playerId,
-        gameTime as previousGametime,
+    gameTime as currentGameTime,
-        topCoordinate as previousTopCoordinate,
+    topCoordinate as currentTopCoordinate,
-        leftCoordinate as previousLeftCoordinat
+    leftCoordinate as currentLeftCoordinate

     FROM  player_stream
         EMIT CHANGES;
     ```
     The following calculates the player's speed.
 The distance is calculated with the formula $\sqrt{(x<sub>1</sub>-x<sub>2</sub>)<sup>2</sup>+(y<sub>1</sub>-y<sub>2</sub>)<sup>2</sup>} and the coordinates from the current and previous player record.
 The delta of time is calculated from the current and previous record GameTime.
+Note: This is how we will be able to identify if there are any cheaters; if there is a player moving faster than others, we have good reason to suspet cheating.
     ```

     CREATE STREAM player_speed WITH (
             KAFKA_TOPIC = 'player_speed'
         )AS